Bouchard advances to semifinal of Swiss Open with win over Kudermetova - Red Deer Advocate

 “It was very important for me to realize that even if she hit some big shots, I can hit big shots too,” she said.
 “I had to just counter well and take advantage and I did that much better in the second (set).”

-Bouchard will face either top seed Alize Cornet of France or No. 5 seed Samantha Stosur of Australia in the semifinals.
+Bouchard will face top seed Alize Cornet of France in the semis.
+Cornet, ranked 48th in the world, beat No. 5 seed Samantha Stosur of Australia 6-4, 7-6 (5) on Friday.

 The Canadian is looking to win a WTA Tour event for just the second time.
 Her first victory came in 2014 in Nurnberg, Germany.